Home Featured TV Shows All TV Shows Movie Reviews Book Reviews Articles Frequently Asked Questions About Us

 Whisper of the Heart (1995)

-During her last summer of junior high, Shizuku, a voracious reader and aspiring writer, meets a trainee violin-make named Seiji, who challenges her to stop reading and start writing.
+During her last summer of junior high, Shizuku, a voracious reader and aspiring writer, meets a trainee violin-maker named Seiji, who challenges her to stop reading and start writing.
 Written by Miyazaki and based on Aoi Hiiragi's 1989 manga, Whisper of the Heart is the only film directed by regular Ghibli animator Yoshifumi Kondō, who was seen by the studio's founders as their natural successor.
 Sadly, Kondō passed away suddenly in 1998 at the age of 47.
 His death would lead to Miyazaki's decision to (briefly) retire following the release of Princess Mononoke.

 Princess Mononoke (1997)